argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 6.8.0

+Added support for IPv4/IPv6 dual-stack networking.
+Please refer to [the docs](https://kubernetes.io/docs/concepts/services-networking/dual-stack/) for more information.

 ### 6.4.0

 Added support for application controller dynamic cluster distribution.